Horse Motels International

 Things to consider

-All horse motel owners should ask to see health papers, including a negative Coggins test, for each horse a traveler brings in.
+All horse motel owners should ask to see health papers, including a negative Coggins test for each horse.
 It is best if the overnighting horses can be kept separated from "the locals."
 Just as a horse motel owner doesn't want their horses to contract something from an overnighter, neither does an overnighter want to catch something from one of the locals.

 Home